The UnProcessed Pantry Project (UP3): A Novel Approach to Improving Dietary Quality for Low-Income Adults Served by Rural Food Pantries

 Project Leader Carmen Byker Shanks, Ph.D., RDN

-UP3 is positioned to demonstrate the positive effects of limiting processed foods and increasing unprocessed and minimally processed foods on diets and, potentially, health among low-income populations.
-The short-term goals of this research are to develop an adaptable and scalable intervention suitable for rural food pantries serving low-income populations, as well as potentially contribute to a knowledge base around potential short-term effects of the minimally processed foods diet on dietary quality and health risks in those populations.
-The longer-term goals are to test the efficacy of the intervention in a randomized controlled trial and then disseminate the approach to be integrated into rural food pantries serving low-income populations with the goal of decreasing health risks.
+UP3 demonstrated the positive effects of limiting processed foods and increasing unprocessed and minimally processed foods on diets and, potentially, health among low-income populations.
+The short-term goals of this research were to develop an adaptable and scalable intervention suitable for rural food pantries serving low-income populations, as well as potentially contribute to a knowledge base around potential short-term effects of the minimally processed foods diet on dietary quality and health risks in those populations.
+The longer-term goals were to test the efficacy of the intervention in a randomized controlled trial and then disseminate the approach to be integrated into rural food pantries serving low-income populations with the goal of decreasing health risks.

 Related Publications (Selected)

 Ahmed, S., Byker Shanks, C., Smith, T., & Shanks, J. (2018).
 Fruit and vegetable desirability is lower in more rural built food environments of Montana, USA using the Produce Desirability (ProDes) Tool.
 Food Security.
 10(1): 169-182.